DevSlop/pixi-crs-demo/README.md

-# pixi-crs-demo - A Pixi - CRS Playground
+# pixi-crs-demo - A Pixi/CRS Playground
 DevSlop repository to demonstrate Pixi in combination with the OWASP Core Rule Set (docker-compose.yaml).

 This is a Pixi - CRS playground.

-Start all components in one command and play with it...
+Start all components in one command and play with the intentionally vulnerable web application Pixi and the WAF OWASP Core Rule Set...

 ## Instructions